Youth Football Veer Option

 A well coached defense is going to be forced to defend what they see unless they are going to gamble that your quarterback will not pitch the ball.
 This is why we go out on a limb with this youth football veer option.
 You may want to run it initially and pre-determine it as a dive play or a quarterback keep play.
 As your youth football quarterback becomes more comfortable with the play, you can progress.

 How You Run This Youth Football Veer Option Is Up To You

 How far you progress is up to you.
 You could give your quarterback permission to read the dive key.
 When you do this your quarterback knows that the option is to either hand the ball off or keep it.
 If you advance any further than this with a youth football quarterback, be careful.
 The pitch read has caused many a college quarterback to lay the football on the ground and that is never good.

 So with all of the caution being preached to you, why do we suggest this youth football veer option?
-Well, the veer option is a good fundamental football play to teach responsibility football.
+Well, it’s not exactly a trick play but the veer option is a good fundamental football play to teach responsibility football.
 The blocking scheme up front is very basic.
 Your players just need to understand who you are reading and who you are blocking.
 You will find different versions of this play throughout the FirstDown PlayBook Varsity and Youth Football sections.

 Just keep in mind that on this particular veer option you have your receiver as the pitch player.
 Make sure you rep this play multiple times in practice before breaking it out on game day!
 So take a look at the video below and as always you can find this play and thousands of others blocked vs multiple defenses in FirstDown PlayBook.